rushipvaghasiya/sharePosts/README.md

 -> Built a custom MVC Framework from scratch.

--> Built an application using the custom framework.

 -> Created a custom PDO class to handle database interactions.

 -> Complete user authentication using OOP & PDO.